-Calculate VAT amounts quickly for invoices, expenses, and financial planning.
-Add VAT to a price or extract VAT from an inclusive price.
+Calculate VAT at 15% for South African invoices.
+Add VAT to an exclusive price or extract VAT from an inclusive amount.
+Free SARS VAT calculator.

 Add VAT to any price amount quickly